apache/james-project/src/site/markdown/server/manage-webadmin.md

 [More details about endpoints returning a task](#Endpoints_returning_a_task).

 Most users are unaware of what an IMAP subscription is, nor how they can manage it.
 If the subscription list gets out of sync with the mailbox list, it could result in downgraded user experience (see MAILBOX-405).
-This task allow to reset the subscription list to the mailbox list on a per user basis thus working around the aforementioned issues.
+This task allows to reset the subscription list to the mailbox list on a per user basis thus working around the aforementioned issues.

 Response codes: